-I was once called a hero for protecting us very my community now looked upon as a potential criminal a potential drug salesman as I am denied medication that I so badly need.
+I was once called a hero for protecting my very community but am now looked upon as a potential criminal and drug salesman, as I am denied medication that I so badly need.

 Yet, in 1993 I was shot in the upper thigh by an assailant while a member of the elite Detroit Swat team unit.
-I was take to the ER and I was in pain.
-As it became clear no vital anatomical structures were damage the ER doctor put his hand on my shoulder and told me I was one tough man and I was sent home on no pain medication and he returned me the work for the next day.
+I was taken to the ER, and I was in pain.
+As it became clear no vital anatomical structures were damaged, the ER doctor put his hand on my shoulder and told me I was one tough man.
+I was sent home on no pain medication, and he returned me the work for the next day.

-I was in excoriating pain the next morning when I went to work and had it not been for two Detroit Police Supervisors who recognize my dilemma I would have went out into the street a bought something for the pain.
-These Supervisors quick thinking, then had me sit there at a desk for 1 hour then assigned me out for medical leave.
-I was out for 6 months.
+I was in excoriating pain the next morning when I went to work and had it not been for two Detroit Police Supervisors who recognized my dilemma; I would have gone out into the street and bought something for the pain.
+These Supervisors quick thinking, then had me sit at a desk for 1 hour and assigned me for medical leave.
+I was out for six months.

 They fight for the right not to wear a mask.
 They fight against abortions.
 They fight for the right to carry a gun.
 However, no one stands for the rights of the citizens of America to be free of pain.

-As doctors are being arrested and incarcerated for treating pain, no one is standing for the citizens or the doctors and any medical professional to treat individuals for pain.
+As doctors are being arrested and incarcerated for treating pain, no one is standing for the citizens, the doctors, or any medical professional to treat individuals for pain.
 I am angry, I am dismayed at the quality of life that has been forgotten.
 Everyone seems to be looking at false claims than the reality that people like myself are suffering from chronic pain.

 DO THEY EVER FEEL OUR PAIN

 I cry at night because my pain is so intense.
 Yet no one gives a dam.
-You fight for masks, for infrastructure, for the budgetary crisis, and for the right to carry a gun.
+You fight for masks, infrastructure, budgetary crisis, and the right to carry a gun.
 None of these matters to me.

 a) Where are all my rights?